 Douglas himself is the titular “mind hunter” of the Netflix series, and is represented in the F.B.I. agent Holden Ford, played by Johnathan Groff.

 While the name might be different, Ford’s career trajectory tracks very closely to Douglas’s own F.B.I. career.

-Douglas joined the F.B.I.’s Behavioral Analysis Unit in 1979 following a stint as an instructor on hostage negotiations.
-True to the agent’s career, viewers’ first glimpse of Ford is during a hostage situation.
+For example, Douglas joined the F.B.I.’s Behavioral Analysis Unit in 1979 following a stint as an instructor on hostage negotiations.
+True to his story, Mindhunter viewers’ first glimpse of Ford is during a hostage situation.

-Douglas, alongside fellow agent Robert Ressler, helped the F.B.I. track several cases that turned up dry leads.
-The pair traveled throughout the United States to speak to serial killers as a way to get inside the minds of these people.
+In the real world, Douglas worked alongside fellow agent Robert Ressler and helped the F.B.I. track several cases that had turned up dry leads and were appearing to stall.
+Traveling throughout the United States, the two agents spoke to the actual serial killers portrayed in the show as a way to get inside the minds of this kind of criminal.

 Understanding that serial offenders commit their crimes because of certain psychological imperatives, they correctly deduced that the best way to catch a serial offender was to understand what psychological need these crimes were fulfilling for them.

 Once they understood that, they could then use that understanding to predict what a killer might do next, or what psychological triggers the F.B.I. could exploit to force them to make a mistake that would lead investigators to them.

 These interviews provided the kind of knowledge that only serial killers knew and from that, Douglas and Ressler were able to build up powerful psychological profiles that allowed them to catch active, at-large serial killers sooner than before, saving the lives of many who might have been their victims had they not been caught.

 Douglas’ hard work during this period eventually led to a full-fledged operational unit of the F.B.I. by the mid-1980s with agents specially trained in the psychology of serial violent crimes.